 A partner with the firm of Howard, Habecker & Morris, LLC, Stephen has been practicing law in Peoria since 1996.
 He formerly served on the Peoria Public School District #150 Board.
 Stephen currently serves the County on the Executive, Finance, Management Services, Peoria Riverfront Museum and Intergovernmental Cooperation, and Public Safety Committees.
 He is also one of the County’s liaisons to the Peoria City-County Landfill and Peoria-Pekin Urbanized Transportation Study committees.

-Stephen is married to his wife of eleven years, Joy, and together they have one son, Robert.
+Stephen is married to his wife, Joy, and together they have one son.

 Robert Baietto (R - Dist.
 12)